Generalized preconditioned conjugate gradients for adaptive FEM with optimal complexity: Introduction

-In Section~\ref{sec: setting}, we introduce the problem setting.
-Section~\ref{sec: GPCG} is devoted to GPCG (Algorithm~\ref{algo: GPCG}) and its analysis (Theorem~\ref{theorem: general result}).
-In Section~\ref{sec: geometric multigrid}, we derive an optimal preconditioner for GPCG (Corollary~\ref{theorem: main result}) based on the geometric multigrid method (Algorithm~\ref{algo: geometric MG}) from~\cite{IMPS24}.
-Section~\ref{sec: symmetric MG} presents a linearized and symmetrized variant (Algorithm~\ref{algo: symmetric MG}) and shows that this approach likewise yields an optimal preconditioner (Corollary~\ref{corollary: symmetric MG optimality}), where GPCG reduces to PCG.
-Section~\ref{sec: additive Schwarz operator} introduces an additive Schwarz preconditioner based on the same space decomposition as for the proposed multigrid preconditioners and establishes its optimality (Corollary~\ref{theorem: AS condition number bound}).
-We conclude the theoretical analysis in Section~\ref{sec: AFEM} with a brief discussion of the application of the proposed solvers within the AFEM framework (Algorithm~\ref{algo: AFEM}).
-Section~\ref{sec: numerics} then presents numerical experiments comparing the developed algebraic solvers.
+\textbf{Outline.} In Section~\ref{sec: setting}, we introduce the problem setting.
+Section~\ref{sec: GPCG} is devoted to GPCG (Algorithm~\ref{algo: GPCG}) and its analysis (Proposition~\ref{theorem: general result}).
+In Section~\ref{sec: geometric multigrid}, we derive an optimal preconditioner for GPCG (Theorem~\ref{theorem: main result}) based on the geometric multigrid method (Algorithm~\ref{algo: geometric MG}) from~\cite{IMPS24}.
+Section~\ref{sec: symmetric MG} presents a linearized and symmetrized variant (Algorithm~\ref{algo: symmetric MG}) and shows that this approach likewise yields an optimal preconditioner (Theorem~\ref{corollary: symmetric MG optimality}), where GPCG reduces to PCG.
+Section~\ref{sec: additive Schwarz operator} introduces an additive Schwarz preconditioner based on the same space decomposition as for the proposed multigrid preconditioners and establishes its optimality (Theorem~\ref{theorem: AS condition number bound}).
+We conclude the theoretical analysis in Section~\ref{sec: AFEM} with a brief discussion of the application of the proposed solvers within the AFEM framework (Algorithm~\ref{algo: AFEM}) to solve the symmetric model problem~\eqref{eq: model problem}.
+However, we already note here that the developments of the present work play a central role in the analysis of optimal-complexity AFEM for general second-order linear elliptic PDEs in the framework of the Lax--Milgram lemma, where the solution of the linear finite element system relies on optimal preconditioners for the principal part of the PDE; see~\cite{FHMP}.
+Finally, Section~\ref{sec: numerics} presents numerical experiments comparing the developed algebraic solvers.